nlizbethlewis/publication_pitch/README.md

 Who is your audience?
 <p>My audience is NYC's low and middle income residents.
 This audience spans all races, but skews towards people of color.
-I also think there is a secondary audience of 'concerend citizens,' service providers, and people who are politically engaged who believe that NYC should affordable.</p>
+I also think there is a secondary audience of 'concerend citizens,' service providers, and people who are politically engaged who believe that NYC should be affordable.</p>

 Is there a similar publication?
 If yes, how will your publication differentiate itself from the existing publication?
 <p>Sure, www.Brokelyn.com is a similar publication.
 Brokelyn focuses on free/cheap things to do in Brooklyn.
-It takes more of a guide approach rather than a hard news look at HOW people survive and the policies that keep NYC unaffordable.
+It takes more of a guide approach rather than a hard news look at HOW people make it and the policies that keep NYC unaffordable.

 Income inequality tends to be a theme or topic for many leading news publications, but it is never the sole focus.
-TIME runs a series of national income inequality stories </p>
+TIME runs a series of national income inequality stories.</p>

 Give a few general examples of pieces that might run on this site.